google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

       // one or more failed
     });

 This is what promises do, but with better naming.
-If HTML image elements had a "ready" method that returned a promise, we could do:
+If HTML image elements had a "ready" method that returned a promise, we could do this:

     img1.ready().then(function() {
       // loaded